Some of our information has moved to NT.GOV.AU

 - stone fruit

-This EOI seeks proposals from interested parties to lease the Land and undertake development that will:
+Proposals were sought from interested parties to lease the Land and undertake development that will:

 - grow the existing horticultural industry in the region

 - provide the necessary improvements to support the use and development of the Land for irrigated horticultural purposes

 - respond adequately to the opportunities and constraints of the land

 - demonstrate sustainable use of the land through an effective business model.

 Proposals will be assessed against these objectives.